sksayed/ns3_project_for_kit/analysis_reports/2025-11-14/comparison-report.md

 ## 4. Traffic Load Impact

-- WIFI Mesh (2.4 GHz) loses 9.81 PDR points and adds 75.22 ms delay from 10KB to 1MB payload.
+- WIFI Mesh (2.4 GHz) loses 9.81 percentage points of PDR and adds 75.22 ms delay from 10KB to 1MB payload.
-- WIFI Mesh (5 GHz) loses 8.92 PDR points and adds 72.08 ms delay from 10KB to 1MB payload.
+- WIFI Mesh (5 GHz) loses 8.92 percentage points of PDR and adds 72.08 ms delay from 10KB to 1MB payload.
-- 4G gains 2.15 PDR points and adds 24.87 ms delay from 10KB to 1MB payload.
+- 4G gains 2.15 percentage points of PDR and adds 24.87 ms delay from 10KB to 1MB payload.
-- 5G gains 5.36 PDR points and reduces 0.04 ms delay from 10KB to 1MB payload.
+- 5G gains 5.36 percentage points of PDR and reduces 0.04 ms delay from 10KB to 1MB payload.

 ![Traffic Load Impact: PDR (%)](figures/section4_pdr.png)